whoelse091/WeAct-STM32H7-Tutorials/README.md

 Set the values according to the reference image shown adove.
 Make sure your configuration matches the displayed settings before continuing.

+### Display Control GPIO Pins (Required)

+In addition to SPI configuration, several GPIO pins must be configured *manually* in STM32CubeIDE.
+These pins are not part of the SPI peripheral and are mandatory for correct display operation.

+GPIO Output Pins

+The following pins MUST be configured as GPIO_Output in the .ioc file:

+**PE10** — LCD_LED
+Function: Backlight control
+Enables or disables the display backlight.
+Can optionally be driven using PWM for brightness control.

+**PE11** — LCD_CS
+Function: Chip Select (active low)
+Selects the display controller during SPI communication.
+Controlled by software as a GPIO output.

+**PE13** — LCD_DC / LCD_RS
+Function: Data / Command selection
+Determines whether SPI data represents commands or display data.
+Must be driven explicitly by firmware.

+⚠️ ***Important Notice***
+If PE10, PE11, or PE13 are not configured as GPIO outputs, the display may remain blank, even if SPI is configured and functioning correctly.

 ## Badges